thimpat/analogger/README.md

 ---

-Analogger is a very simple logger for both Node and the Browser.
+Analogger is a logger for Node and Browser environments that is highly customisable.
-It is a library using both CJS and ESM.
-It serves as a packaging example of **hybrid (CJS/ESM) module**.
+It logs to terminals, browser DOM and inspectors and files.

 ## Installation